fizzle77/JAFDTC/doc/Common_Elements.md

 To better support VR and other use cases where it may be difficult to interact with the JAFDTC Windows UI, some airframes allow cockpit controls to trigger some JAFTDC operations.
-Generally, JAFDTC selects controls for unused systems for this purpose (for example, a set of switches for a system that is not modeled in the module).
+Generally, JAFDTC selects controls for unused systems for this purpose (for example, a set of switches for a system that is not modeled in the module, such as the FLIR UFC controls in the Viper).

 > See the
 > [airframe guides](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/README.md#what-now)